org-not-included/ds-tour/README.md

 ---
 ## What is Javascript?
 Javascript is a web based scripting programming language that allows you to build interactive web pages.
-Javascript's default synchronous behavior is achieved through the use of stacks in browsers V8 engine.
+Javascript's default synchronous behavior is achieved through the use of stacks in the browser's V8 engine.

 ---